What is Google's Business Model & Why Is it Being Regulated?

 Even if we look beyond Google as a search engine, relevancy plays a fundamental role in the success of the likes of Google Ads, YouTube, Google Cloud and even Google Maps.

 Relevancy is everything for Google.
-It’s business model relies on collecting, analysing and interpreting data to provide hyper-personalised services that users become dependent on.
+Its business model relies on collecting, analysing and interpreting data — now supercharged by AI — to provide hyper-personalised services that users become dependent on.

 The Money Makers: Top Google Products

-So, where exactly does Google make its money and what are the hottest services/products to watch out for?
+So, where exactly does Google make its money and what are the hottest services and products to watch out for?

 Why Is Google Being Regulated?